Freddie Blay

-Career
+Education and career

-Blay was also appointed to the position of board chairman for the Ghana National Petroleum Corporation (GNPC).
-In 2021, he was re-appointed by Nana Akufo-Addo as the board chair of GNPC.
-He is currently the Senior Partner at Blay and Associates.
+Blay attended Adisadel College, the University of Ghana(Bachelor of Law, LLB) and the Ghana School of Law.
+He is Barrister at law and a member of the Ghana Bar Association.
+He has been the Senior Partner at Blay and Associates since 1987.
+Blay was appointed to the position of board chairman for the Ghana National Petroleum Corporation (GNPC).
+In 2021, his appointment was renewed by Nana Akufo-Addo.
 He is also the board chairman and majority shareholder of Western Publications Limited, publishers of the Daily Guide newspaper, the flagship of the Group, Business Guide, News-One and Young Blazers.

 Politics

 Blay was a Member of Parliament in Ghana and served as the First Deputy Speaker in the Fourth Parliament of Ghana.
 He lost his seat in the general elections held on 7 December 2008 to Armah Kofi Buah of the NDC.
 He was a member of the Convention People's Party (CPP), but resigned to join the New Patriotic Party after being criticized by some CPP stalwarts for not campaigning for the CPP flagbearer Paa Kwesi Nduom, instead endorsing NPP presidential candidate Nana Akufo-Addo.
-Freddie Blay attended Adisadel College.